EpsilonTal/mock-api/README.md

     "deleteResponseStatus": 200
 }
 ```
-`id` - (uuid) the unique id of your config, will be used for mocking your requests to the client and for setup/delete
+- `id` - (uuid) the unique id of your config, will be used for mocking your requests to the client and for setup/delete
-`postResponseStatus` - (int64) the expected response status of your `post` requests
+- `postResponseStatus` - (int64) the expected response status of your `post` requests
-`deleteResponseStatus` - (int64)  the expected response status of your `delete` requests
+- `deleteResponseStatus` - (int64)  the expected response status of your `delete` requests
-`postResponseBody` - the expected response body of your `post` requests (can be a json format)
+- `postResponseBody` - the expected response body of your `post` requests (can be a json format)

 ## Delete A Mock API
-When finishing with the mock api config, remember to delete it in order to avoid overloading your application inmemory.
+When finishing with the mock api config, remember to delete it in order to avoid overloading your application in-memory.

 ### Request
 `DELETE` request to `https://<host>/mockConfig?id=<uuid>`